 100% NEA

-Component 1: Portfolio
+Component 1: Portfolio (60%)

-(60%)

-Must include the Sustained

-Project and can include any

-Project and can include any further project work from Year 10 or Year 11.
+Must include the Sustained Project and can include any further project work from Year 10 or Year 11.

-Component 2: Externally Set Assignment (40%)

-A single project which must follow the theme set by AQA and is started in January of Year 11, culminating in a 10 hour practical exam at the end of Year 11.
+Component 2: Externally Set Assignment (40%) A single project which must follow the theme set by AQA and is started in January of Year 11, culminating in a 10 hour practical exam at the end of Year 11.